vishnur20/Link-preview/README.md

-# This is a simple (eclipse) link-preview project stacked with
+# This is a simple link-preview project (eclipse) stacked with "html, js, servlet, jsp"
-# html, js, servlet, jsp